 ITALIAN CONVERSATION – Intermediate Level 4 (Janice Godwin) This conversation class aims to encourage students to use Italian as much as possible in interesting, true-to-life situations, e.g. personal details, daily routines, leisure activities, talking about holidays, past experiences and future events, etc. Students will also listen to a variety of texts spoken by authentic Italian speakers and are encouraged to read extracts from Italian magazines, newspapers and online blogs.
 Required texts: “Buongiorno Italia” by Joseph Cremona, “Nuove avventure con Montalbano” by Andrea Camilleri, an Italian verb book and an Italian/English dictionary.
 Note: This class has been exposed to eight years of Italian at U3A and is not recommended for beginning students.
 However, anyone with a moderate level of Italian language and grammar is welcome to join the class.

-ITALIAN – Advanced.
-(Barbara Roughan) The advanced Italian group is made up of 8 people who have been learning the language for a few years.
-Our focus is mainly on conversation with a little grammar done every week.
-The group leaders vary; whenever Barbara Roughan is away, either Judy Stephen or Mary Rawson aided by native speaker Victor Scoccimarro lead the group.
-We all enjoy the relaxed, informal atmosphere in which we attempt to converse in Italian for at least half of the time!
+ITALIAN – Level 3. with Mary Rawson.
+The advanced Italian group is made up of people who have been learning the language for a few years.
+The focus is mainly on conversation with a little grammar done every week and is aided by native speaker Victor Scoccimarro, who was instrumental in starting Italian learning for us.
+They all enjoy the relaxed, informal atmosphere in which they attempt to converse in Italian for at least half of the time!

 KNIT & NATTER [Jude Vernon] is a social knitting circle available to both women and men, from novice to expert for those with a shared passion in knitting to meet, mingle, share patterns, techniques, tips on stitches and trouble shoot.
 Research has shown that knitting increases brain health, improves fine motor skills and reduces stress levels.
 Participants are asked to bring their own projects, as materials will not be supplied.

 MAHJONG (Janet Swift; Janice Butler; Pat Tripp) Monday morning at 11.45 until 1.45pm and at 2pm until 4pm a number of people meet to learn Mahjong while others play Mahjong.
 Tuesday morning at 10 am until 12 noon –people play Mahjong.
 Thursday from 2 pm until 4 pm –people play Mahjong.
 Monday and Thursday groups play in the Community Room, 2 Marine Parade/ Cnr Moss Street, Kingscliff.
-Wednesday the group plays in the RSL Club, Murwillumbah.
+Wednesday the group plays in the LIBRARY, MURWILLUMBAH but there js a waiting list.
 The Western game is played following the rules laid down in ‘The Game of Mahjong – Illustrated’ plus a few ‘House Rules’.
-Numbers are restricted therefore it is necessary to contact Janet Swift (0412 821 642) regarding the Monday groups, Janice Butler (0488 570 350) regarding the Tuesday group and Pat Tripp (07 5524 3674) regarding the Thursday group.
+Numbers are restricted therefore it is necessary to contact Janet Swift (0412 821 642) regarding the Monday groups, Janice Butler (0488 570 350) regarding the Wednesday group and Pat Tripp (07 5524 3674) regarding the Thursday group.
 We do ask that beginners start on a Monday and then move to other groups if held at a more convenient time once some knowledge of the game has been gained.

 PAVEMENT WALK (Julia Shortus) This continues to be a happy group of people who chat along the way solving the world’s problems and generally enjoying each other’s company.
 This walk is followed by coffee at the tables in the park for half an hour.
 If you would like a morning walk along both sides of Cudgen Creek, why not meet us just before eight on a Monday morning in the park opposite the ambulance station.